chrisRidgers/DigiRidgeOLD/source/_posts/2014-03-03-its-in-bits.markdown

-As I write this I'm flicking between 6 different things: this website, learning Octopress, learning ruby, university project A, university project & and Season 1 of Game of Thrones.
+As I write this I'm flicking between 6 different things: this website, learning Octopress, learning ruby, university project A, university project B and Season 1 of Game of Thrones.
 It is 01:46 in the morning and I have a Doctors appointment at 09:00: this is my life...

 <!-- more -->